 Since most German Shepherds’ ears are pointy, yet others are floppy, one can get curious about what causes this difference.

 German Shepherd’s ears stand up because of strong ear ligaments and genetics.
-Unlike many dog breeds, a standard German Shepherd past teething has naturally standing ears.
-This shouldn’t be confused with pricked-up ears, which are prominent stiffening and has more to do with the canine’s mood.
+Unlike many dog breeds, a German Shepherd past teething has naturally standing ears.
+This shouldn’t be confused with pricked-up ears, which are prominent stiffening and have more to do with the canine’s mood.

 Since German Shepherd Dogs’ ears aren’t generally floppy (aside from exceptions covered later in this post), you can barely notice the movement whenever their ears stand up.
 Still, it is essential to know why German Shepherds prick their ears.

-To know whether your dog is alert or aggressive, you should watch for other signs, such as growling, showing teeth, sniffing, and considering his current environment.
-Your GSD may simply prick his ears forward and tilt his head if you make a peculiar sound.
+To determine whether your dog is alert or aggressive, watch for other signs, such as growling, showing teeth, sniffing, and considering his current environment.
+Your GSD may prick his ears forward and tilt his head if you make a peculiar sound.

 Below is my German Shepherd showing her ears in the pricked position.
 You can see how alert and interested she is.
 She focuses intently on something in the street, probably another dog passing by!